Vision with macular degeneration

 Dry macular degeneration symptoms usually develop gradually and without pain.
 They may include:

-- A well-defined blurry spot or blind spot in your field of vision
+- A well-defined blurry spot or blind spot in the field of vision.

 Dry macular degeneration can affect one or both eyes.
-If only one eye is affected, you may not notice any changes in your vision because your good eye may compensate for the weak eye.
-And the condition doesn't affect side (peripheral) vision, so it rarely causes total blindness.
+If only one eye is affected, you may not notice any changes in your vision.
+This is because your good eye may compensate for the affected eye.
+And the condition doesn't affect the side vision, so it does not cause total blindness.

 Dry macular degeneration is one of two types of age-related macular degeneration.
-It can progress to wet (neovascular) macular degeneration, which is characterized by blood vessels that grow under the retina and leak.
-The dry type is more common, but it usually progresses slowly (over years).
+It can progress to wet macular degeneration, which is when blood vessels grow and leak under the retina.
+The dry type is more common, but it usually progresses slowly over years.
 The wet type is more likely to cause a relatively sudden change in vision resulting in serious vision loss.

 When to see a doctor

 - You notice changes, such as distortion or blind spots, in your central vision.

 - You lose the ability to see fine detail.